Canop/broot/website/docs/tricks.md

 ![tree with args](img/20201219-tree-with-args.png)

+# Search deeper

+The search normally stops after some time, or when it found enough matches (that is a few times what can be displayed, in order to only show the ones with the best ranking).

+Sometimes, you want a more exhaustive search:

+- you want to see **all** matches
+- you want the search to go deeper to find better ranked matches, even if it's slower

+Then, you can hit <kbd>ctrl</kbd><kbd>s</kbd>, which does a `:total_search` and ensures the whole tree is searched and all matches are displayed.

+The downside is it takes time and the most relevant matches may be hard to find among hundred of less relevant ones which wouldn't be shown otherwise.

 # A generic fuzzy finder

 The goal here is to have a function you can use in shell to give you a path.